Description

 MaxDuration:

-• The maximum days below previous high over 5 years of Amgen is 244 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 244 days in the last 5 years of Amgen, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: